 - Improves body defences against infection and inflammation

 - No side effects

 Diathermy treatment is a form of physical heating therapy of a person or body part to achieve a therapeutic benefit.
-It that targets damaged tissue with heat to relax the tight tissue, increase blood flow, and reduce swelling.
+It targets the damaged tissue, uses heat to relax the tight tissue, increases blood flow, and reduces the swelling.
 This form of thermal therapy is typically used to treat muscle spasms or tension, stiff joints, and muscle and joint pain.

 Effects and Benefits: